Niger entry requirements for Laos passport holders

 May be checked

 Laos passport holders need a visa to enter Niger.
-You must apply in advance at a Nigerien embassy or consulate — there is no visa on arrival or e-visa option as of 2026.
+You must arrange this in advance at a Nigerien embassy or consulate, as there is no visa-on-arrival or eVisa option for Lao citizens.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements